i-MSCP/plugins/incubator/InstantSSH/update_errata.md

 ### Password authentication capability

 This new version also come with the password authentication capability which was missing in previous versions.
 The passwords are encrypted in the database using the better available algorythm as provided by crypt().
 For safety reasons, this feature can be disabled by allowing only the passwordless authentication.
 This can be achieved by setting the **passwordless_authentication** configuration parameter to **TRUE** into the plugin configuration file.

-### Note regarding system and database update
+### Note regarding the system and database update

 #### i-MSCP default user (vuxxx)